 Bluefield College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Bluefield College.

 Inquiries about Bluefield College should be addressed to our Admissions Office at 800.872.0176 or 276.326.3682 and not to the Commission.
 The Commission should only be contacted by one that has significant evidence of the College's non-compliance with the Commission's requirements and standards.

 The College is also approved by the State Council of Higher Education for Virginia.
-Bluefield College's Teacher Education Program, which is designed to prepare competent, caring, and qualified teachers who are reflective practitioners, is granted Accreditation by the Teacher Education Accreditation Council (TEAC) for a period of seven years, from December 11, 2009, to December 11, 2016.
-This accreditation certifies that the forenamed professional education program has provided evidence that the program adheres to TEAC's quality principles.
+Bluefield College's Teacher Education Program, which is designed to prepare competent, caring, and qualified teachers who are reflective practitioners, is awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from 10/24/2016-12/31/2023.
+The accreditation does not include individual education courses that the EPP offers to P-12 educators for professional development, re-licensure, or other purposes.
+This accreditation certifies that Bluefield College's Teacher Education Program has provided evidence that their program adheres to TEAC's quality principles.
 The teacher preparation program is also approved by the Department of Education, Commonwealth of Virginia.

-The Bluefield College School of Nursing RN-BSN program is granted accreditation by the Commission on Collegiate Nursing Education (CCNE) for a period of five years, from November 2013 until November 2018.
+The Bluefield College School of Nursing RN to BSN program is granted accreditation by the Commission on Collegiate Nursing Education (CCNE).
 CCNE is recognized by the Department of Education and is a specialized/professional accrediting agency that strives to ensure the quality and integrity of baccalaureate and graduate nursing programs.
 CCNE accreditation evaluation reviews the program mission, goals, and expected outcomes; and an assessment of the performance of the program.

 The College has been approved for veteran compensation.
-Bluefield College has professional memberships in many nationally prestigious organizations that include: the Council of Christian Colleges and Universities, the Council of Independent Colleges of Virginia, the Council of Independent Colleges, the International Association of Baptist Colleges and Universities, the Appalachian College Association, the Virginia College Fund, the American Library Association, the Southwest Library Information Network, the Virtual Library of Virginia/ Virginia Independent College & University Library Association, the American Association of Collegiate Registrars and Admissions Officers, the Southern Association of Collegiate Registrars and Admissions Officers, the National Academic Advising Association, the Teacher Education Accreditation Council, the Virginia Association of Colleges for Teacher Education, the Private College Consortium for International Studies, the Tuition Exchange, Inc., The Appalachian Athletic Conference, the National Association of Intercollegiate Athletics, the National Christian College Athletic Association, the National Association of Student Personnel Administrators, the National Association of Colleges and Employers, the Greater Bluefield Chamber of Commerce, the Tazewell County
+Bluefield College has professional memberships in many nationally prestigious organizations including: the Council for Christian Colleges and Universities, the Council of Independent Colleges of Virginia, the Council of Independent Colleges, the International Association of Baptist Colleges and Universities, the Appalachian College Association, the Virginia College Fund, the American Library Association, the Southwest Library Information Network, the Virtual Library of Virginia/Virginia Independent College & University Library Association, the American Association of Collegiate Registrars and Admissions Officers, the Southern Association of Collegiate Registrars and Admissions Officers, the National Academic Advising Association, the Teacher Education Accreditation Council, the

-Chamber of Commerce, the Southwest Virginia Information Group, and NETVUE, the Network for Vocation in Undergraduate Education (founding member).
+Virginia Association of Colleges for Teacher Education, the Private College Consortium for International Studies, Consortium for Global Education, the Tuition Exchange, Inc., The Appalachian Athletic Conference, Mid-South Conference, the National Association of Intercollegiate Athletics, the National Christian College Athletic Association, the National Association of Student Personnel Administrators, the National Association of College and University Business Officers, the Virginia Association of Colleges and Employers, the Greater Bluefield Chamber of Commerce, the Tazewell County Chamber of Commerce, Yes We Must Coalition, and NETVUE, the Network for Vocation in Undergraduate Education (founding member).